neurodroid/stimfit/doc/sphinx/stf_reference/stf.rst

 .. function:: set_risetime_factor(factor)

     Sets the lower proportion factor to calculate the rise time (e.g 0.2 if we want to calculate the 20--80% rise time).
-This will NOT update the risetime measurement.
-You have to either call :func:`measure()` or hit enter in the main window to achieve that.
+It will update the risetime measurement.

         **Arguments:**